John J Sivolella

 John is on faculty in the Department of Political Science at Columbia, where he earned a Ph.D.
 (American Politics).
 He teaches senior seminars on U.S. Presidential Power and Political and Legal Influences on Federal Agencies.
 John has been on faculty at Columbia’s School of International and Political Affairs (SIPA), where he designed and taught The Politics of Policymaking in ‘Advanced’ Democracies in the MPA program.
 He has also been an honors thesis advisor and conducted an independent study class on Voting Rights.

 His research focuses on the U.S. presidency, federal agencies, executive power and constitutional law.
 As a Teaching Fellow, John was preceptor for the Senior Honors Seminar and TA to President Lee Bollinger for Freedom of Speech and Press.

 John is a contributor to WBUR’s Cognoscenti opinion page and provides occasional radio commentary on American politics for WBUR and NPR.
 His television appearances include CNBC Asia, TV Globo, and CBS All Access’s Tooning Out the News (pilot).

-He is on the Board of Overseers of the Rutgers University Foundation and on the Advisory Council to the Dean of the Rutgers School of Arts and Sciences.
+He is on the Board of Directors of the Rutgers University Foundation and on the Advisory Council to the Dean of the Rutgers School of Arts and Sciences.
 John is also a member of the Board of Trustees of the University of Virginia Engineering Foundation.

 John received a JD from NYU School of Law, where he was on Annual Survey of American Law.
 He earned an MPA from the Princeton School of Public and International Affairs.
 John received a BA from Rutgers University, where he was Phi Beta Kappa.